nd-nuclear-theory/ndsu3lib/INSTALL.md

       -DGSL_CBLAS_LIBRARY=<directory with GSL library files>/libgslcblas.a
   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

   On clusters, LAPACK and GSL may by available by loading appropriate modules.
-Then, these libraries do not need to be installed, and the variables BLAS_LIBRARIES, GSL_INCLUDE_DIR, GSL_LIBRARY, and GSL_CBLAS_LIBRARY above do not need to be defined.
+Then, these libraries do not need to be installed, and the variables `BLAS_LIBRARIES`, `GSL_INCLUDE_DIR`, `GSL_LIBRARY`, and `GSL_CBLAS_LIBRARY` above do not need to be defined.

   To enable quadruple precision arithmetic without multiprecision arithmetic, include